Pythm/ad-Lightwand/README.md

       motion_constraints: "self.now_is_between('06:30:00', '21:00:00')"
   # Presence tracker detection.
 Configuration is same as motion sensors
   # Sets mode as away for room if all trackers are not equal to 'home'.
-  # Sets mode to presence if defined in light_modes or normal if not defined when returning home
+  # Sets mode to presence if defined in light_modes or automagical if not defined when returning home
   presence:
     - tracker: person.yourwife
       delay: 60